-Graduate Entry Scheme funding (Years 2-4)
+Graduate Entry Medicine funding (Years 2-4)

-Students in their second, third and fourth years of the Graduate Entry Medicine programme will be able to apply for financial support via the NHS and Student Finance to help with tuition fees and living costs.
+Students in their second, third and fourth years of Graduate Entry Medicine will be able to apply for financial support via the NHS and Student Finance to help with tuition fees and living costs.

 The NHS will pay the first £3,465 regardless of family income.
-You need to apply for the NHS Bursary so that your tuition fees are paid by the NHS.
+You need to apply for the NHS bursary so that your tuition fees are paid by the NHS.

 You will have the option to take out a Tuition Fee Student Loan for the balance of the fees.